csuzdibence/CSharpDependencyStatistic/README.md

 ## After you start the application

 There will be some time to analyse all the projects in the solution after that a png will be created with a plot and also a json file will be created with the analysed projects' data

+## Output

+The output of the application will be a png and a json file with the same name and in the same folder as the solution file you have given.